A Beginner’s Guide to Fantasy Premier League

 The 3-5-3 is the most popular Fantasy Football formation, as it offers a good balance of attacking and defensive players.
 But you can choose any formation you like, providing your team has at least one goalkeeper, one defender, one midfielder, and one forward.

-Also Read Boywiki And Their Alternatives
+Also Read Horriblesubs And Their Alternatives

 Transfers